pbo-dpb/pboml-parser--parseur-pboml/README.md

 - [Cost estimate of Employment Insurance Board of Appeal](https://fallback--repli.pbo-dpb.ca/en/publications/LEG-2324-004-M--cost-estimate-employment-insurance-board-appeal--estimation-cout-conseil-appel-assurance-emploi)

 ## Use the Web component

-⚠️ The Web component is under development.
-It is recommended not to use it in production as its implementation could change drastically.

 ### Retrieve the current version of the script